danielliew/portfolio/src/content/blogPosts/b_1/index.md

 # Designing a website

-I was inspired by: stripe.com button, stripe.com/blog blog layout, lifeatspotify.com navbar (outdated), brittanychiang.com projects layout and about me sections.
+I was inspired by: stripe.com button, stripe.com/blog blog layout, lifeatspotify.com navbar, brittanychiang.com projects layout and about me sections.

 # Coding a website